newsraft/newsraft/README.md

 <details>
 	<summary>I get a lot of getaddrinfo() thread failed to start errors.
 What do I do?</summary>
 	Usually it happens because your setup can't handle many concurrent DNS resolves.
-Try to reduce the value of setting <code>download-max-connections</code>.
+Try to reduce the value of <code>download-max-connections</code> setting.
 </details>

 <details>